by David J. Watkins

 Lens or Telescope:

-Hydrogen Alpha filters consist of a filter system, typically with two components.
-They are NOT designed for camera lenses, as they typically put the Ha filter in the eyepiece diagonal.
+typically put the Ha filter in the eyepiece diagonal.
 The filter at the objective end of the telescope is typically a light blocking filter.
-So a telescope is the only option if you choose to shoot Hydrogen Alpha.
-The dedicated Ha scopes are a good choice.

 (Image Above:) Canon 5DMarkII (un-modified) ISO400, 1/160 sec, Coronado Solarmax II 60mm (Hydrogen Alpha Scope) with BF15 blocking filter, Televue 5X Powermate and shot from a tripod.
 This image is unprocessed and was only converted from a RAW to a JPG format.
 As you can see there is no surface detail visible other than a few sunspots.
 This was my second attempt at capturing a solar image.
 The first attempt I tried video and stacking, but did not achieve good focus.